ldsands/PasteRegEx/README.md

 These plans are very much a wishlist that may or may not ever be completed.
 Feel free to create issues and/or pull requests to add features.

 - add more regular expressions
+    - remove any curly quotes, commas, etc and replace them with the straight versions
 - add the ability to combine multiple regular expressions in sequence
 - [set up webpack to reduce the size of the extension](https://code.visualstudio.com/api/working-with-extensions/bundling-extension)
 <!-- - [publish the extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) -->